cktang88/mydevenv/README.md

 - **[Fusuma](https://github.com/iberianpig/fusuma)** - to customize gestures for Mac-like settings - see [this](https://medium.com/@dgviranmalaka/how-to-enhance-touch-pad-gestures-like-mac-in-ubuntu-18-04-laptop-f5f25d5a0b4f) and [also this](https://dev.to/iberianpig/how-to-install-and-customize-fusuma-73l)
   - fusuma config in this repo, should auto setup in `install.sh`
   - NOTE: need to use `sudo ~/.rbenv/shims/fusuma -d` to start (the path is from `which fusuma`, the `-d` for detached), should add to autostart scripts
 - [Redshift](http://jonls.dk/redshift/)
 - PulseAudio - change the default `/etc/pulse/daemon.conf` to use more CPU to get higher audio quality (see `daemon.conf` file)
+- Firefox - change DPI - change ` layout.css.devPixelsPerPx` in `about:config` to 1.2ish

 Iterm
 ---